 7. Use Kiln-Dried Firewood for the Best Fires

-The final way to set up your fireplace for winter success is by feeding it with the best wood available: kiln-dried firewood.
-This type of firewood is superior to traditional seasoned wood because it contains less moisture and comes purified from all types of bugs, mold and fungus.
+The final way to prepare your fireplace for winter success is to feed it with the best wood available: kiln-dried firewood.
+This type of firewood is superior to traditional seasoned wood because it contains less moisture and is purified from all types of bugs, mold and fungus.

 As a result, the firewood is super easy to light and produces the hottest flames.
 It is particularly good for fireplaces because it produces minimal smoke and creosote.
 As a result, it won’t dirty up your fireplace and chimney nearly as quickly as seasoned wood.
 Moreover, since it contains no insects or mold, it’s entirely safe to store inside for easy access when it’s time for a cozy winter fire.